How to Start a Stock Brokerage Firm

 When opening a retail stock brokerage, the first step is to choose your broker type:

-A broker is an individual or firm that acts as an intermediary between an investor and a securities exchange in an agency capacity.
+A broker acts as an intermediary between an investor and a securities exchange in an agency capacity.
 Brokers do not trade on their own account or hold securities in their inventory.
 They earn their income primarily through commissions or fees charged for their services, based on the size or value of the transactions they facilitate.

-A Dealer is an individual or firm that acts as a principal, trading for their own account.
-They participate in the market as principal, meaning they trade for their own profit or loss.
+A dealer acts as a principal, trading for their own account, meaning they trade for their own profit or loss.
 Dealers make money through the bid-ask spread, which is the difference between the price at which they buy a security (the bid) and the price at which they sell it (the ask).
 They play a crucial role in providing liquidity to the market, as they are willing to buy or sell securities when there is an imbalance in supply and demand.

-A Broker-Dealer is an individual or firm that combines the two above-mentioned functions.
+A broker-dealer combines the two above-mentioned functions.
 They can act as an intermediary between buyers and sellers (like a broker).
 They trade on their own account by holding securities in their inventory (like a dealer).
 Broker-dealers are subject to a broader range of regulations than brokers or dealers alone, as they must comply with rules governing both agency and principal transactions.
 In the United States, broker-dealers must be registered with the Securities and Exchange Commission (SEC) and be members of the Financial Industry Regulatory Authority (FINRA).

-Once your decision becomes final, the individual or firm can decide which business to support, whether it be retail vs institutional.
+Once your decision becomes final, you can then make up your mind about which business to support, whether it be retail vs institutional.
 This decision will determine what license and technology need to be obtained later on.

 The next step is to apply for and obtain the relevant license.
-This guide will be focusing specifically for broker-dealers.
+This guide will focus specifically on broker-dealers.

 Follow the 5 steps below to obtain a broker-dealer license successfully: